pubky/pubky-nexus/docs/decentralization.md

 ## 5. Event retry & backoff — `[watcher.retry]`

 Cross-cutting: applies to **all** indexing (default and third-party), driven by the `retry-processor` thread.
-Defined on `EventRetryConfig` (`nexus-common/src/config/watcher.rs`).
+Defined on `EventRetryConfig`.
 Backoff parameters are selected per error via `EventRetryConfig::get_backoff_params` / `get_max_retries_for_err`: *transient* errors and *missing-dependency* errors use separate limits.